What Is a Charge-Off?

 Among the many different terms you may see on your Equifax report, a charge-off note is one that is rightly a cause for concern.

 Financial stability is something that everyone aspires to, and a deeper understanding of your credit report will go a long way to helping achieve it.
-No matter if you’re actively building your credit score or correcting a mistake, this guide will explore everything from a basic charge-off meaning to the impact it can have on your financial health.
+No matter if you’re actively building your credit score or correcting a mistake, this guide will explore everything from its basic meaning to the impact it can have on your financial health.

 How Charge-Off Works